5ac85815 833f 49b3 b9f1 bb8f15939a00 valley of flowers vof kent pawar hiker on the valley of flowers trail

 We also made an ultimate guide to do the Valley of Flowers trek on your own.
 You can watch the video below.

-low-preview-Click on the image to view the VideoClick on the image to view the Video
+Click on the image to view the Video

-│Does the best time to trek to Valley of Flowers change with change in climate?
+Does the best time to trek to Valley of Flowers change with change in climate?

 I caught up with our Trek Leader Akshay Upreti, who spent three months in the valley in 2019.
 His observations were very similar to Gourab’s.

-│Another common misconception about the Valley Of Flowers trek
+Another common misconception about the Valley Of Flowers trek

 As I was speaking to Akshay, he brought about another misconception that trekkers have.